aurora9721/archive_project/archive.md

 Resolution: Use Twine to take the decision based game to the digital realm.
 Make the game interactive and make an animated visual for the background.
 *************
 > **Feedback 04/05/2020:** *with Hannes*
+To do: make a table for the metadata of the artefact.
+On markdown you can use gifs!
+Good idea.
+And make a banner too.

 *************
 [Back to Table of Contents](#table-of-contents)